Meisterlama/MeisterLamaths/README.md

 #MeisterLamaths

-This is my work in progress math library that I intend to use for my personal and school projects.\
+This is my work in progress math library that I intend to use for my personal and school projects.
-It uses C++20 `concepts`
-to allow easy type-validated templating.

 ***At this state this library is nowhere from usable so I would recommend against using it***.